-The Parties will have at least 10 days to submit a written response, which the Investigator(s) will consider prior to completion of the investigative report.
-The Investigator(s) will make all such evidence subject to the parties' inspection and review available at any hearing to give each Party equal opportunity to refer to such evidence during the hearing, including for purposes of cross-examination.
+EVIDENCE.
+At least 10 days after the evidence is made available for inspection and review in Title IX Sexual Harassment cases, and at least 10 days after the Investigator notifies the parties that they have concluded their posing of any additional questions to the other party and witnesses in Non-Title IX Misconduct cases, he parties may submit a written response, which the Investigator will consider prior to completion of the Investigative Report.
+In Title IX Sexual Harassment cases, the Investigator will make all such evidence subject to the parties' inspection and review available at any hearing to give each party equal opportunity to refer to such evidence during any hearing, including for purposes of cross-examination.
+In Non-Title IX Misconduct cases, the Investigator will make all such evidence available to the Decision-Maker for their review, as outlined in section VII.D. below.

-Investigative Report.
-At the conclusion of the Investigation Phase, the Investigator(s) will prepare an Investigative Report, which will include a summary of the factual information presented during the Investigation Phase, a separate section where the Investigator(s) point out relevant consistencies or inconsistencies (if any) between different sources of information.
-The Investigative Report will not include a determination by the Investigator(s) as to whether the respondent has violated Olin's Sexual Misconduct Policy or what sanctions may be appropriate.
-The report will be issued in an electronic format or a hard copy to each Party and the Party's adviser at least 10 days prior to the formal grievance hearing (if a hearing is required) for their review and written response.
+INVESTIGATIVE REPORT.
+At the conclusion of the Investigation Phase, the Investigator will prepare an Investigative Report, which will include a summary of the factual information presented during the Investigation Phase, and a separate section where the Investigator point(s) out relevant consistencies or inconsistencies (if any) between different sources of information.
+The Investigative Report will not include a determination by the Investigator as to whether the respondent has violated Olin's Sexual and Interpersonal Misconduct Policy or what sanctions may be appropriate.
+The report will be issued in an electronic format or a hard copy to each party and the party's advisor at least 10 days prior to the formal grievance hearing (where applicable, in Title IX Sexual Harassment cases) for their review and written response.
+The parties' written responses should be submitted to either the Hearing Officer (in cases involving allegations of Title IX Sexual Harassment) or to the designated decision-maker (in cases involving allegations of only Non-Title IX Misconduct) within 10 days after the report was issued to them.

-C. Hearing Phase
+C. Hearing Phase in Title IX Sexual Harassment Cases